SalesforceFoundation/Households/README.md

-Nonprofit Starter Pack - Households
+Nonprofit Success Pack - Households
 =================================================

-The Nonprofit Starter Pack (NPSP) is available as 5 managed packages.
+The Nonprofit Success Pack (NPSP) is available as 5 managed packages.
 This is the Contacts and Organizations package.

 **Households**